When are you not entitled to flight compensation?

-Regulation (EC) 261/2004 rules that such airport operations-related incidents are beyond the control of airlines.
-Therefore, you are not entitled to a compensation.
-However, that doesn’t mean that the airline shouldn’t take care of you!
+Regulation (EC) 261/2004 rules that such incidents related to airport operations are beyond the control of airlines.
+Therefore, you’re not entitled to Munich Airport compensation in these cases.

 Strikes at Munich Airport

-Air traffic controller strikes are likely the worst, as they can affect flights not only in the airport, but also those flying nearby.
-However, we have recently seen all sorts of other staff, from luggage handlers to security go on strike.
+Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
+However, all types of staff can cause a Munich Airport strike, from luggage handlers to security personnel.

-Regulation (EC) 261/2004 rules that airport staff strikes are outside of airlines’ control.
-Therefore, a flight delayed or cancelled for this reason is not eligible for flight compensation.
+According to Regulation (EC) 261/2004, staff strikes are outside of the airlines’ control.
+Therefore, if your flight disruption was due to a strike you’re not eligible for Munich Airport compensation.

 Bad weather conditions at Munich Airport

-Planes might be big advanced, but they are not immune to all weather conditions.
-Therefore, terrible weather can result in flight delays out outright cancellations.
-These often happen in winter, when snow can easily mess things up.
+Planes are not immune to all weather conditions and bad weather can result in Munich Airport delays and cancellations.
+These often happen in the winter, when snow causes many issues.